 The team is responding by email, phone, and WebEx to both new and ongoing matters.

-No parking permits will be required or issued for fall 2020.
+No parking permits will be required or issued for Spring 2021.
 All students who will be parking a vehicle on campus for the fall semester must register their vehicles on their myUMBC Parking Portal.

 UMBC is dedicated to supporting and empowering all of its LGBTQ+ students, faculty, and staff in any way it can.
 From the staff at the Mosaic Center to the Women’s Center to our volunteers in the Pride Center to weekly organizational meetings, there’s a strong diverse community waiting for you to be a part of it.
 Please check out some of the opportunities available, because we can’t wait to meet you!